Multi-Party Protocols, Information Complexity and Privacy: A direct sum for ?

 \begin{theorem} Suppose there exists an oblivious protocol $\pi$ to compute a $k$-variable function $f$ over the distribution $\mu$ with distributional error probability $\epsilon$.
 Then for any fixed $\delta >0$ there exists a public-coin protocol $\rho$ that computes $f$ over $\mu$ with distributional error $\epsilon + \delta$, and with average communication complexity

 \end{theorem}

 The proof of the above theorem will follow from extending, to the case of $k > 2$ players, the compression result presented in \cite{BBKLS,Pan}, as stated below.
 Thus, the proof of Theorem~\ref{compression pic} follows from Theorem~\ref{th:protocol_min_on_pub} and from Theorem~\ref{compression}.
+We remark that it is an interesting question whether the $k^2$ factor is necessary or whether it can be replaced by smaller function of $k$.

 \begin{theorem} Suppose there exists an oblivious public-coin protocol $\pi$ to compute a $k$-variable function $f$ over the distribution $\mu$ with distributional error probability $\epsilon$.
 Then for any fixed $\delta >0$ there exists a public-coin protocol $\rho$ that computes $f$ over $\mu$ with distributional error $\epsilon + \delta$, and with average communication complexity